José Williams: Chavín de Huántar Operation

 Williams led the Operation Chavín de Huántar in April 1997.
 He was hailed a national hero for the rescue of the remaining 72 captive hostages of the Túpac Amaru Revolutionary Movement, effectively ending the Japanese embassy hostage crisis.
 This mission was a success and is considered one of the most successful rescue operations in history.
 According to hostages rescued from the embassy, at least one guerilla fighter was arrested and was later found to be shot in the head, raising concerns of an extrajudicial execution.

 Piura leadership

 In 2004, Williams served as the head of the Northern Military Region of Piura.
-According to Wayka, Williams allegedly collaborated with the Tijuana Cartel at the time, with 2010 WikiLeaks documents from the United States Embassy, Lima linking Williams to Captain Jonathan Huacac, who was accused of trafficking 700 kilograms of cocaine for the cartel.
+According to Wayka, Williams allegedly collaborated with the Tijuana Cartel at the time, with leaked diplomatic cables linking Williams to Captain Jonathan Huacac, who was accused of trafficking 700 kilograms of cocaine for the cartel.
 Diario La Primera reported that Huacac would host late-night parties with mariachis for prominent Mexican drug lords at the Piura Military Casino, with all of this occurring only 100 m away from the home of Williams.
 Captain Hilario Rosales Sánchez of the Peruvian National Police reported that photographs existed linking Williams and Huacac, though no actions were taken after concerns were sent to Lima, according to Rosales.